briankassouf/vault-kubernetes-demo/2-configure-kubernetes.md

 ### RBAC

 If your kubernetes cluster uses RBAC authorization you will need to provide the service account with a role that gives it access to the TokenReview API.
+If not, this step can be skipped.

 The RBAC role is defined in in `vault-auth-rbac.yaml` and can be created with this command: